 Good Samaritan Earns Exemplar Hospital Status

-Published on October 3, 2011 · Filed Under Health
+Published on October 3, 2011 · Filed Under Uncategorized

 (West Islip, NY) – Good Samaritan Hospital Medical Center has been recognized by the Institute for Healthcare Improvement (IHI) with Exemplar Hospital status.
 The medical center has been voluntarily participating in the IHI Project Joining Organizations in Tackling Surgical Site Infections (JOINTS) initiative, designed to speed adoption of the latest evidence-based methods to prevent surgical site infections after hip and knee replacement surgery.

 “Exemplar Hospital status is recognition that Good Samaritan is a leader in best practice for joint replacement surgery and qualifies the hospital to be a resource for other facilities.” said Senior Vice President, Nursing, and Chief Nursing Officer Patricia Hogan.

 Project JOINTS is a federally funded program designed to speed adoption of proven methods to prevent surgical site infections after hip and knee replacement surgery.
 Good Samaritan has stringent measures in place to ensure patient safety during surgical procedures.
 The recommended enhancements to the existing infection prevention program included screening patients in pre-surgical testing.
 The Project JOINTS team at Good Samaritan Hospital includes representatives from microbiology, pharmacy, nursing, patient registration, infection prevention and physician/registered physician assistant leaders in orthopaedic surgery.